georgiats/georgiats-old-blog/_posts/2014-12-25-Geodata sites.md

     : Here are the data visualized on the map

     - [Labs](http://labs.geodata.gov.gr/)
-    :Here you will find data, tools, and resources to conduct research, develop web and mobile applications, design data visualizations, and more.
+    : Here you will find data, tools, and resources to conduct research, develop web and mobile applications, design data visualizations, and more.